mobb/fork_test3_index_page2/docs/_posts/2017-09-06-what-is-a-best-practice.md

 ---
 layout: page
-title:  "Welcome to EDI"
+title:  "What makes a \"Best Practice\"?"
 date:   2017-09-06
-categories: doc
+categories: tut
 ---
-This post should show up under Documentation
+This post should show up under How to Contribute

+To do:

+some guidelines for what is a "BP". e.g., it's justifiable, decided on by a community.
+It's not just something that happened once,, eg at your org (for those, use databits to advertise).
+Although, some BPs do start out as a practice at only place.

-this is a test link. can I see this file?
+this is a test link. to a file:
 <a href="{{ site.baseurl }}/files/966.pdf">link to 966.pdf</a>

 This is a test link, to an image.